lsst-dm/k8s-scripts/README.md

 ```

-ON ALL WORKER NODES, execute the “kubeadm join” line listed as the last part of the “kubeadm init” command that ran on the head node.
+## ON ALL WORKER NODES

+Execute the “kubeadm join” line listed as the last part of the “kubeadm init” command that ran on the head node.
 In the example above, run the following on each worker node:

 `kubeadm join --token 59f95a.3c3f1d22a35f24df 172.16.1.102:6443 --discovery-token-ca-cert-hash sha256:9a3893600d1206d3a51b6988fd31bab1d79523c8cb1b50973cec6ae1397c44e9`

-From the head node,
+## From the head node,

 Check the cluster node status by running:

 `$ kubectl get nodes`